neondatabase/website/content/guides/pgAdmin4-hosted-postgres.md

 To get started, go to the [Neon console](https://console.neon.tech/app/projects) and enter the name of your choice as the project name.

-You will then be presented with a dialog that provides a connecting string of your database.
-Make sure to **uncheck** the **Pooled connection checkbox** on the top right of the dialog and the connecting string automatically updates in the box below it.

 ![](/guides/images/pg-notify/index.png)

 All Neon connection strings have the following format: